opal/opal/README.md

 ## Running tests

-Build the runtime, tests and dependencies, and run the tests with:
+Tests can be run with phantomjs using:

 ```
-rake
+$ rake
 ```

-You can just build opal using `rake opal`.

-Alternatively, after building, you can open `spec/index.html` in any web browser.
+Alternatively, you can just load up a rack instance using `rackup`, and visit `http://localhost:9292/` in any web browser.

 ## Code Overview